• Welcome to the ShrimperZone forums.

 Last edited:

 You really couldn't make this stuff up.
 Seaborne Freight only existed on paper as a start up business with no assets and no ships or ferries.
 There must have been an almighty backhander, or some other explanation to give it a £13.8 Million contract.
 The man behind it already had a dodgy past, knocking shipping firms and the tax man.
-How did it ever pass the due diligence test?
+How did it ever pass the DD test?
 As time was running out, the penny finally dropped with the Government that they would be nowhere near ready in the case of a no deal Brexit.
 They still had no assets, no ships and no ferries.
 This contract was a risk from day one.
 And yet just a month ago Chris Grayling defended the Seaborne Freight contract, insisting it was "not a risk".
 Now the government has to start again with only a few weeks to go and find some other shipping firm.
 Unbelievable.

 At last the big row broke out about this today on PMs question time.
 I thought Chris Grayling was going to get away with it.
 He is a staunch May supporter, so she backs him back, anyone else would have been sacked.
 More scandal is now leaking out about this.
 Chris Grayling told the house that the procurement regarding Seaborne Freight was done properly in a way that conforms with government rules.
 But that is a huge whopper, as a freedom of information request reveals that Chris Grayling bypassed those rules to deny the Procurement Assurance Board, a senior panel of experts and Lawyers were denied the chance to scrutinise the deal, a clear breach of parliamentary rules.
 So you have to ask why he gave such an important contract potentially worth £13.8 Million to a worthless start up company, and why did he remove the main hurdle for them to be given the contract?
 They rightly wouldn't have got through the Procurement Assurance Board, and it would have saved all this time and money.
 It's going to be about £1 Million to the tax payer for being sued over Seaborne by Eurotunnel.
 The Seaborne fiasco is also going cost Thanet Council nearly £2 Million as mentioned in the house of commons today.